zopefoundation/zc.relation/src/zc/relation/README.txt

     >>> import zc.relation.searchindex
     >>> catalog.addSearchIndex(
     ...     zc.relation.searchindex.TransposingTransitive(
-    ...         'supervisor', None))
+    ...         'supervisor', zc.relation.RELATION))

-The `None` describes how to walk back up the chain.
+The ``zc.relation.RELATION`` describes how to walk back up the chain.
 Search indexes are explained in reasonable detail in searchindex.txt.

 Now that we have added the index, we can search again.
 The result this time is already computed, so, at least when you ask for tokens, it